eosswedenorg/antelope-keygen/README.md

 You will also need a compiler.
 [Build Tools for Visual Studio 2019](https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=BuildTools&rel=16) (Selecting C++ during installation) is recommended.

+**Qt (only for gui program)**

+Download the official [qt-installer](https://www.qt.io/download-qt-installer) and follow the steps.
+It is recommended to install the latest stable version.

 #### Build.